 Polar orbiting satellites orbit at much lower altitudes (800-900 km).
 Their path is 2,400 km wide centered at the orbit path.
 With each orbit, the satellites observe a new path.
 SSEC typically receives real-time imagery from the operational POES satellites plus others like Metop, Aqua and Terra.

-See the SSEC Data Center's website for a list of all current and archived satellite data available from SSEC.
+See the SSEC Satellite Data Service's website for a list of all current, archived (goes) and archived (non-goes) satellite data available from SSEC.

 Satellite Data Storage